firmai/firmai.github.io/about/index.md

 1. Catalogue business intelligence tools.
 2. Release notebook and application examples of the most important innovations.
+3. Get academic insight into the latest innovations in the field.
 3. Highlight important research articles related to firm automation.
 4. Help companies identify automatable activities with check-lists, case studies and speculative company fiction.
 5. Release public and anonymised datasets where appropriate.